 Here’s how to uninstall the Google app updates on your Android:

 - Restart your device and make sure to install updates before moving to set up Google Assistant.

 Alternatively, you can remove your Google account and sign in again.
 To do so, just navigate to Settings > Accounts > Your Google account.
 Remove the account, restart your device, and sign in again.
 Or, reset your device to factory settings, although we can’t guarantee that even such a drastic measure will address the problem.
-You can learn all that you need about the factory reset procedure, here.
+You can learn all that you need about the factory reset procedure before moving forward.